Eye fatigue or eye strain is a common and annoying condition. The symptoms include tired, itching, and burning eyes.

-Amblyopia: A condition that starts in childhood in which vision has not developed properly in one eye or the other.
+Amblyopia: Also known as "lazy eye," amblyopia is a condition that starts in childhood in which vision has not developed properly in one eye or the other.
 If amblyopia is left untreated, a child's vision will not develop correctly, and as the brain matures, one eye will remain with poor vision.

 Aqueous humor: The clear, watery fluid between the lens and the cornea.

-Astigmatism: A condition in which blurred vision is caused by the cornea being shaped more like a football than spherical.
+Astigmatism: A condition in which blurred vision is caused by the cornea being shaped more like a football than spherical like a basketball.
 Astigmatism may be compensated for through eyeglasses or contacts, or it can be corrected through refractive surgery.

 Beta-blocker: A medication used in the treatment of glaucoma, beta-blocker eye drops help reduce the pressure within the eye by reducing the production of aqueous humor.